nourmaatouk/microservice-Film-recommendation/README.md

 # Movie Recommendation Microservices System

 ## Overview
-This project is a microservices-based movie recommendation system that consists of multiple independent services working together to provide a complete movie recommendation experience.
-The system is built using Spring Boot and follows microservices architecture principles.
+This project is a microservices-based movie recommendation system built using Node.js, following clean architecture and service separation.
+It includes multiple independent services that communicate via gRPC and Apache Kafka, while exposing APIs through a central API Gateway using REST and GraphQL.

 ## System Architecture